MSiorr/Portfolio/README.md

 This is my portfolio project.

-The aim was to create something of my own where I could show some of my skills
+The aim was to create something of my own where I could show some of my skills.

 ## Installation